 For the ultimate shopping experience and bargain deals, visit Dubai in January-February.
 For Dubai holidays focused on sightseeing, you need a climate with fewer clouds and less heat, so mid-November to early December is perfect.

 Winter months have a comfortable climate so it's the peak tourism season.
 Early March is also an ideal period for outdoor activities.
 Avoid July-August because the climate is downright unbearable.
 You can't stay outside even for a few minutes due to the scorching sun.

 Before you start getting excited about the cheapest Dubai holiday packages, check with your local UAE embassy to ensure that you have the necessary documents.
 Different entry requirements apply to non-standard passport holders.
 Tourists from some countries such as Australia, Canada, US, UK, China and Japan don't need an advance visa to visit Dubai.
 Visitors from other countries require a pre-arranged UAE visa which can be applied for online.

 The official language is Arabic but a lot of people speak English.

 Do you fancy a sleeping in a posh hotel after a long day of activities?
 Check out Dubai hotels to book the accommodation of your dreams.
 Choose your flight together with your favourite hotel to save on your travel.

 Tailored itineraries for Dubai Holidays are waiting for you.
 If you're obsessing over visiting other world destinations, explore the list of holidays at lastminute.com, book a flight and get packing.
-Here are a few places you should visit in 2019:
+Here are a few places you should visit: